oemof/oemof-solph/docs/introductory_tutorials/home_pv_battery_system.rst

     :alt: Result time-series
     :figclass: only-dark

 In this scenario, the objective value is negative, so a revenue is accieved.
-This is ostly because of feeding in, deand and supply do hardly match in this scenario.
+This is costly because of feeding in, demand and supply do hardly match in this scenario.
 However, correcting this by adding the annuity of the PV system leaves us with (positive) costs.

 .. csv-table:: Result overview
-    :header: "Quantity", "Unit", "Value (no PW)", "Value (5 kW PV)"
+    :header: "Quantity", "Unit", "Value (no PV)", "Value (5 kW PV)"
     :widths: auto

     "Annual costs for grid electricity",   "€", 629.90, 365.32